 Go Off season

 Travel costs can also be mitigated quite a bit by travelling in the offseason, sometimes called "shoulder" season.
-Often times you can snag a great deal on flights during times of the year where others aren’t travelling much and using a site like Expedia can have you in the air for a fraction of the busier parts of the year.
+Often times you can snag a great deal on flights during times of the year where others aren’t travelling much and using websites like Expedia or Cheap Fare Mart can have you in the air for a fraction of the busier parts of the year.
 Many lodging options decrease as well by as much as half during off-peak periods, making travelling with kids quite a bit cheaper.

 Travelling with children offers its own special challenges and rewards.
 Being creative financially and looking for savings where you can find them go a long way towards making family travel a worthwhile endeavor.